 Making a difference might seem hard, but I hope that you know by now that it's completely possible.
 You can make a positive difference to the world and it doesn't even have to cost you your own happiness and mental health!
 By inspiring others through your own actions, you have the power to make the world a better place.

 What did I miss?
-Do you want to share something in particular that you have done to make a difference to the world?
+Do you want to share something in particular that you have done to make a difference in the world?
 I would love to hear about it in the comments below!